 Something about Vegas hotels, T-mobile isn’t the greatest but oi….Plan on being slightly disconnected at times from the world, and just enjoy yourself.
 Setup times/places to meetup with people and try to follow up with them about it when you do get service.

-Tip 7: The Food is Expensive, But die happy
+Tip 7: The Food is Expensive, But you only live once.

 Food is relatively expensive in Vegas.
 Without even trying to ball out on food, I would drop around 90 dollars a day on breakfast lunch and dinner.
-If you are looking to save a few dollars on food, i would recommend checking out the local Yelp reviews.
+If you are looking to save a few dollars on food, I would recommend checking out the local Yelp reviews Of Restaurants Near The Paris.
 If you really want to save some money, just make sure your hotel room has some kind of a small kitchen.
 Hit up the local grocery store.
 I know 90 dollars worth of food there will last me 4+ days. ( I’d hope ).
 If anything, you might think about a case of cheap beer.
 14 dollar whiskey and cokes add up fast, and free beer can be a way to become someone’s friend.

 Personal Recommendation: Burgr , If you order a milkshake..then expect to never be happy with any other milkshake you will have from that day on.
 Burger’s food isn’t crazy expensive, and it’s beyond amazing.

 Parties are a great way to network, loosen up, and have some fun.
 I’ve always thought of parties as a way to build relationships with people; we are stepping out of our suit and tie.
 You can learn a lot from people while sharing a drink with them.